qolbinurwandi/pipeline-practice/README.md

 ## Personal Note

 The code you find in this repository has been sourced from the Udemy course titled 'Jenkins Beginner to Pro.'
 These scripts and examples are provided to offer hands-on experience and experimentation with Jenkins pipelines.
 They serve as valuable tools for both learning and practice.
 This repository also serves as a personal archive, where I can reference and store the code I've worked with during the course, ensuring easy access to Jenkins pipeline examples and configurations whenever needed.
-Feel free to explore, experiment, and learn from these resources, and don't hesitate to reach out if you have any questions or suggestions for improvements.